Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/reloading-business-logic.markdown

 The service reloading feature allows you to reload business logic (Spring beans) without shutting down the application or undeploying a Processing Unit.
 In order to do this, any reloadable business logic needs to be defined in a special Spring XML file.
 The Spring XML file is then referenced very similar to the [Space Mode Context Loader](./space-mode-context-loader.html) from inside the pu.xml.

 {{% note %}}
 Service Reloading only works when downloading the processing unit to the GSC is disabled (pu.download deploy property should be set to false).
-For more information on how to do it, see [this page](./deploying-onto-the-service-grid.html#distributionToGSCs).
-For service reloading to work, common classes have to be copied to the &lt;GigaSpacesRoot&gt;/lib/platform/ext folder
+For more information on how to do it, see the [Deploying onto the Grid](./deploying-onto-the-service-grid.html#distribution-of-processing-unit-binaries-to-the-running-gscs) page.
+For service reloading to work, common classes have to be copied to the **&lt;GigaSpacesRoot&gt;/lib/platform/ext** folder.
 {{%/note%}}

 # Configuring Reloadable Business Logic